makrai/notes/zhang20-fewsample-finetune.md

   * Our empirical results further confirm this: we observe that transferring the top pre-trained layers slows down learning and hurts perf

-# 6 Training iterations: fine-tuning bert for longer
+# 6 Training iterations: fine-tuning BERT for longer

 * BERT is typically fine-tuned with a slanted triangular learning rate
   * linear warm-up to the learning rate followed by a linear decay